-Don’t feel left out this holiday season if you are battling Celiac.
-These gluten-free peppermint cookies with chocolate chips are made with Robin Hood Nutri Blend Flour (Gluten-Free) and will remind you totally of your favourite Christmas recipe 🙂
+Don't feel left out this holiday season if you are battling Celiac.
+These gluten-free peppermint cookies with chocolate chips are made with Robin Hood Nutri Blend Flour (Gluten-Free) and will remind you totally of your favorite Christmas recipe 🙂

 My peppermint and chocolate chip cookie combination continues!

 I said there would be a gluten-free recipe one of these weeks, and today is the day.